Abbeville: Climate

+Source 2: Météo Climat 1991-2020 (sunshine values) "Moyennes 1991/2020 Abbeville".
+Baseline climate means (1991–2020) from stations all over the world.
+Météo Climat.
+Retrieved 5 March 2026.

 Demography

 Its inhabitants are called Abbevillois in French.

 Age structure

 The population of the commune is relatively old.

 Economy

-Certificate of the 'Soc. Établie pour l'Exploitation de l'Ancienne Manufacture Royale de Draps Fins d'Abbeville' from January 2, 1855, a successor of the Manufacture Royal.
+Certificate of the 'Soc. Établie pour l'Exploitation de l'Ancienne Manufacture Royale de Draps Fins d'Abbeville' from 2 January 1855, a successor of the Manufacture Royal.

 Abbeville is the seat of the Chambre de commerce et d'industrie d'Abbeville – Picardie maritime.
 It manages ports, the aerodrome and industrial areas of the arrondissement of Abbeville.